CarlosOviedo18/CarlosOviedo18/README.md

 <h2>About Me</h2>
 <!--Intro start-->
 <p align="left">
 Hi!
-I'm Carlos, a creative and motivated front-end enthusiast from Costa Rica.
-I enjoy building clean, functional, and visually engaging web interfaces.
-I'm passionate about learning new things across different areas and always aim to improve my skills.
-I'm curious, proactive, and I love turning ideas into real, useful experiences.
+I'm Carlos, a creative and motivated full-stack developer in progress from Costa Rica.
+I enjoy building clean, functional, and visually engaging web interfaces, while also developing the backend logic that brings ideas to life.
+I'm passionate about continuous learning, problem solving, and crafting real, useful experiences with code.

 📫 Contact: **caantoni24@gmail.com**
 <!--Intro end-->